DSPy

 Definition

-DSPy, short for Declarative Self-improving Python, is a framework from the Stanford NLP ecosystem for building modular AI software around language models and other foundation models.
-The project describes itself as a framework for "programming-not prompting" language models: developers express behavior as code, signatures, modules, and metrics, while DSPy handles prompt construction, parsing, and optimization.
+DSPy, short for Declarative Self-improving Python, is a Python framework from the Stanford NLP ecosystem for building modular AI software around language models and other foundation models.
+The project describes its approach as programming rather than prompting: developers express behavior as typed signatures, modules, ordinary Python control flow, and metrics, while DSPy handles prompt construction, output parsing, and optimization.

 In ordinary prompt engineering, a developer writes a text prompt, tests it manually, edits the wording, and repeats the process when a model, task, dataset, or output format changes.
-DSPy tries to move that work into a higher-level programming layer.
-A developer specifies what a component should take as input, what it should return, and how success is measured.
-DSPy can then compile the program into prompts, demonstrations, adapters, or fine-tuned components.
+DSPy moves that work into a programming layer.
+A developer specifies what a component should take as input, what it should return, and how success is measured; DSPy can then compile the program into prompts, demonstrations, adapters, or fine-tuned components.

 Origins